Danae racemosa

 Danae is a monotypic genus of flowering plants.
-Danae racemosa is a slow-growing evergreen shrub about 60 cm in diameter and its common names are Alexandrian laurel and poet's laurel.
-In the APG III classification system, Danae is placed in the family Asparagaceae, subfamily Nolinoideae (formerly the family Ruscaceae).
+The single species, Danae racemosa, is native to west Asia.
+It is a slow-growing evergreen shrub about 60 cm in diameter and its common names are Alexandrian laurel and poet's laurel.
+In the APG III classification system, Danae is placed in the family Asparagaceae, subfamily Convallarioideae (formerly the family Ruscaceae).

 This shade-loving plant is grown primarily for its elegant glossy green foliage.
 The small greenish flowers are followed by red berries.
-It has gained the Royal Horticultural Society’s Award of Garden Merit (confirmed 2017).
+It has gained the Royal Horticultural Society's Award of Garden Merit (confirmed 2017).

 The hydro-methanolic extract as well as two flavonoids isolated from the leaves of this plant have been found to exhibit anti-nociceptive properties in rats.